There was a problem loading the comments.

 This is not a bug as no matter what the package name is at the end, the most important thing is that the download paths are correct so that in the end you'll get the same folder structure on your HDD as in the cloud folder you've added.

-This also depends on the cloud service itself!
+This also depends on the path representation cloud service itself!

-Some will allow the user to always see the complete path and some will only show the path of the folder you're currently in
+Some will allow the user to always see the absolute path and some will only show a relative path starting from the folder you're currently in.

 Why does it make sense to have the complete folder path as package name?
 Sometimes it is very long!

-Having the complete path inside the package names makes more sense because if you take the above example, using only the name of the last folder, you would get two packages both named subfolder1 but with different download paths set and containing different files .e.g:
+Having the complete path inside the package names makes more sense because if you take the above example, using only the name of the last folder, you could get multiple packages both named subfolder1 but with different download paths set and containing different files .e.g:

 subfolder1 --> Contains file "somefile1.txt" With download path [yourBaseDownloadPath]/rootFoldername/subfolder1